 You are eligible to enter the U.S. as early as 30 days prior to the start of your academic program as indicated in item 5 of your

-If there is a situation that necessitates entering the U.S. after the program start date indicated on your document, please contact the Coordinator of International Education as you will require a new I-20 or DS-2019 with a later program start date to enter the U.S.
+I-20 or item 3 of your DS-2019.
+You are expected to enter the U.S. in time to attend the mandatory International Student Orientation.
+If there is a situation that necessitates entering the U.S. after the program start date indicated on your document, please contact the Office of International Education as you will require a new I-20 or DS-2019 with a later program start date to enter the U.S.

 You must also attend the applicable college orientation:

 - SUNY-ESF Undergraduate Transfer Student Orientation program

 - If you will work on campus as a student assistant (graduate or research), you may also be required to attend the College-Wide Graduate Assistant Colloquium on Teaching and Learning.

 Immigration Check-in at ESF

 Upon arrival in Syracuse, NY, after the International Student Orientation, you must check-in at the ESF Office of International Education.
 There will be a sign up form at orientation for you to schedule an appointment during the week before classes.
 Please bring a completed SEVIS Registration Form, and all of your (and your dependent’s) immigration documents (e.g., I-20/DS-2019, passport with visa stamp, and electronic I-94 card - click here for I-94) with you when you come to your check-in appointment.
 All of your documents will be scanned and an electronic student file will be created for you.